Jee-King/starter-aca/content/publication/STNet/index.md

   - Xiaopeng Wei
   - Baocai Yin
   - Bo Dong
-publication: IEEE International Conference on Computer Vision
+publication: IEEE Conference on Computer Vision and Pattern Recognition
 publication_short: "*ICCV*"
 abstract: Inspired by the complementarity between conventional frame-based and bio-inspired event-based cameras, we propose a multi-modal based approach to